jacecotton/tcds/assets/scripts/WebComponent/README.md

 ```

 ### Reflected state attributes
 If you want some state property to be reflected onto the component instance's DOM, you can return an array with that property inside a static `observedAttributes` getter.
+Note that the attribute and state value will be bidirectionally synchronized—`this.state` will update the instance's attributes, and changes to the instance's attributes will update `this.state`.

 ```js
 customElements.define("my-component", class MyComponent extends WebComponent {